-A talent crisis has engulfed western Europe, and the UK and Ireland aren’t exempt.
+A talent crisis has engulfed western Europe, exemplified by the UK and Irish software skills gap.
 This skills shortage means IT decision makers in the region are looking beyond merely hiring locally, and are now looking to leverage global pools of elite engineering talent in the drive to digitalise at pace.

 Speedy transformation is keeping CIOs and CTOs busy in 2022, and higher on the agenda of both small and large enterprises than ever before.
 And, with everything from retail to automotive to healthcare going ‘software centric’, the need for top software engineering talent is paramount.
 Without it, businesses are at risk of being left behind in the race to digital-first business.